darkrelics/eidolon-engine/documentation/schema.md

 - Item management including stacking, containment, and usage mechanics
 - Archetype templates for character creation
 - Storage of messages of the day for player engagement
+- Incremental story system with segments, active tracking, and time-based progression

 By adhering to this schema, developers can ensure data consistency and ease of access across both game modes, while leveraging DynamoDB's capabilities for scalability and performance.